opencomputeproject/ocp-diag-core/ocpdiag/g3doc/results_reference_api.md

 **Question**: Why can’t I just gather the hardware information when I actually need it for a Diagnosis? \
-**Answer**: In order to diagnose machines that panic, shut down, or are left in a bad-state during testing, you need to inform the Meltan Data Schema what hardware and software components you intend to validate before the test starts.
+**Answer**: In order to diagnose machines that panic, shut down, or are left in a bad-state during testing, you need to inform the OCPDiag Data Schema what hardware and software components you intend to validate before the test starts.
 This information cannot be gathered after the test is run.